odhinnsrunes/json/README.md

 jsonquery.?pp is an experimental query language in JSON that is designed to get data from a JSON document much like an SQL statement would get it from a database.

+This document is incomplete, but gets most of the information across.

 Using json::document
 --------------------

+There are two ways to parse and two ways to write JSON documents:
+- parse(string) - pass a JSON string and it will parse it.
+This returns true if parsing was successful.  parseResult() will contain error information if parsing failed.
+- parseFile(string) - will parse a file with the name given.
+This returns true if parsing was successful.  parseResult() will contain error information if parsing failed.
+- write(pretty) - will return a std::string containing the JSON document.
+Pass true for pretty if you want the JSON formatted with indentation and line feeds or omit pretty or pass false to have the JSON without tabs or line feeds.
+- writeFile(string, pretty) - will write the JSON document to the file passed as string.
+Pretty works the same as above.
+Will return true if the file could be opened and saved or false if the file could not be written.

 Here is an example of reading and updating a simple JSON file with json::document: